cqpancoast/solaria/src/README.md

 * **Implementation compatibility**: A given implementation of some component need not be compatible with all implementations of other components.
   * While implementations of course have the same methods as their respective components, those methods may expect input or produce output that implementations of other components aren’t set up to handle.
   * There is no framework-based, catch-all way of checking implementation compatibility; that is done as needed by implementations.
 If incompatible frameworks are put together, any consequent exceptions will be thrown mid-session.
 (Or, even scarier, maybe no exceptions will be thrown at all.)
-* **Execution**: An embeddable framework is called such because a set of pre-linked implementations (called a dormant session) on their own cannot run — a session is only begun when an external process runs them.
+* **Execution**: An embeddable framework is called such because a set of pre-linked implementations (called a dormant session) on their own cannot run — a session is only begun when an external process runs it.
-  * Linker: Imps cannot link themselves on their own and require an external process to put them together.
+  * **Linker**: Imps cannot link themselves on their own and require an external process to put them together.
-  * Entry point: Each embeddable framework must have reserved method in one of its components that functions as an entry point to run a session.
+  * **Entry point**: Each embeddable framework must have reserved method in one of its components that functions as an entry point to run a session.
 * **I/O**: Each session can accept input at any time from one or more sources and send output to one or more destinations.
   * A session never does anything without receiving input, and always produces output as quickly as possible — if some presentational delay is necessary, it is the recipient’s responsibility to manage that.

 Queasy Points:
 - “Framework daemon” is a much cooler (and potentially more apt) name, but I don’t know if what I’m making is actually a daemon because I don’t know very much about computing.
-  - If I do end up calling this a framework daemon, I could refer to the implementations as imps and get all hell-themed with my terminology.
-But as fun as that would be, I do want people to read this, so I don’t want to sacrifice an intuitive naming scheme at the expense of fun.
-  - …But come on:
-    - Session —> daemon
-    - Components —> still components, but ritual components.
-Hmm…
-    - Implementations —> imps
-    - Calling process —> summoner
-    - Dormant session —> unsummoned daemon
 - I’ve left out the “interpretation” section of the data design recipe, but I don’t feel like this needs one, as it isn’t domain-specific data representing some definite information.
 It really is just data.

 And now for the main event.
 Sorry for butchering the design recipe.